-Leipzig is another old city from the former East Germany and only about one hour’s train trip from each other.
+Leipzig is another old city from former East Germany and only about one hour’s train trip from each other.
 Bach, Mendelssohn and Schumann have had their home in Leipzig.
 Leipzig doesn’t seem to have been as bombed as Dresden but during the many years of communist supremacy the many historical buildings have suffered and only after the fall of the iron curtain renovating has taken place.
-We could see huge progress from eight years ago.
-If you take a tram out of the city center abandoned factories and apartment buildings are waiting to be demolished.
+We could see massive progress from eight years ago.
+If you take a tram out of the city centre, abandoned factories and apartment buildings are waiting to be demolished.

 Pictures from the streets of Leipzig

 My husband and I had been to both cities once before in 2008.
 I always like to come back to places to see new things or the same things again.
 We have experienced that the people we met were very kind.
-Very few speak English so I always regret that I had boycott my German lessons at school.
+Very few speak English, so I always regret that I had to boycott my German lessons at school.
 I really wish I could get in contact more than we could.
 At the Robert and Clara Schumann Museum in Leipzig we “talked” with the museum’s guide who somehow told us that she could speak Russian as they were forced to learn that during her school days during the Soviet occupation.
-We got the impression that she would have liked to speak with us as much as we would have liked to hear about her life.
+We got the impression that she would have liked to talk with us as much as we would have wanted to hear about her life.
 (Robert Schumann 1810-1856)

 Pictures from the Music Trail in Leipzig

 The historical Thomas church in Leipzig is the place where J.S.Bach worked for many years.
 He had a huge responsibility to compose many works for the church year and to teach the boys in the church choir as well as their instrumental education.
-Besides that he had a huge amount of children many of whom became famous musicians and composers.
+Besides that, he had a considerable amount of children many of whom became famous musicians and composers.
 The Bach family tree was full of musicians.
 The boys’ choir is still existing.